UWFront-End-Cert/html200-adopt-a-dog/ReadMe.md

 Navigation: Navigation to internal web page links are easily accesible via both the header and footer.

 Through its seamless integration of HTML, CSS, Responsive Design, jQuery, and JavaScript, the website ensures an engaging experience for potential adopters.
-Whether users are tech-savvy or new to online platforms, "Adopt A Dog" is designed to make the adoption process straightforward, and deeply rewarding for all involved.
+Whether users are tech-savvy or new to online platforms, "Adopt A Dog" is designed to make the adoption process straightforward, and deeply rewarding for all involved including the dogs.